czetsuya/jpa-to-cdi-events/README.md

 A typical use case would be if you wanted to received a notification whenever an entity has been modified and do some processing afterwards like triggering a script.

+## Execution

+To run this application simply deploy it on a Wildfly server and check the logs.

 See our example for Spring https://github.com/czetsuya/jpa-to-spring-events/blob/master/README.md

 ## Authors